 At a high level, I thought I understood how GPS works.
+Maybe you do too.
 Satellites transmit their location, and by using three of them you can solve for your own location in 3D space.
+It’s easy, it’s high school math.
 That’s how GPS works, right?

-Turns out I was wrong, so here’s how GPS works and 6 things you probably didn’t know.
+Turns out I was wrong!
+Or at least, not fully right.
+So here’s how GPS works and 6 things you probably didn’t know.

 1) GPS Isn’t Unique